kiIIer/goddes/README.md

 # goddes
 A simple app designed to benchmark sites.
 It is written in go and uses fasthttp package to maximase the perfomance.
-Please keep in mind that request sending speed was the priority and I am just a student in KPI.
+Please keep in mind that request sending speed was the priority and I am just a student.

 # Installation
 I strongly suggest using Docker image like so:
-`docker pull IMAGE NAME`
+`docker pull 1563259847/goddes`
 or (if you have go installed) use
-`go install github.com/codesenberg/bombardier@latest`
+`go install github.com/kiIIer/goddes@latest`

 # Running the app
 Usage: